joe-niland/laravel-api-guide/Installing-Laravel.md

    **Other**

    1. You may also like to change the memory value to 1024 (or less) if your host machine is light on memory.

-   2. You can optionally specify the "smb" type on your folder, if you want to use the SMB method for vagrant shared folders.
+   2. You can optionally add additional databases, just by adding to the list under `databases:`.

-      If you do this, you'll have to specify the Windows account vagrant will use to connect when you bring the VM up.
-You'll also need to start vagrant as a Windows account which is in the local Admin group.
+    If you want to create additional users for database access, this is done by adding the required commands to the `after.sh` file in `%userprofile%\.homestead\`:

+    ```
+    mysql -uhomestead -psecret db2 -e "
+    GRANT ALL PRIVILEGES ON db2.* TO db2_usr@localhost IDENTIFIED BY 'akjshdf7767df';
+    FLUSH PRIVILEGES;"
+    ```

    3. To see the full list of settings, check out **scripts\homestead.rb**.
 Most of the settings in here can be overwritten by values in the yaml file, but the default port mappings are hard coded.